EdmundBenedict/lordcephei.github.io/pages/fpbandedge.md

 The output is similar to before but now we will pay attention to the gradient line which prints the x, y and z gradient components and the last column gives the magnitude.
 Note how the gradient magnitude is decreasing with each step until it falls below the specified tolerance (gtol).
 At this point, the gradients minimization is converged and the following is printed 'gradient converged to tolerance gtol = .0001'.

 #### 3. _Calculate effective mass_
 Now that we have accurately determined the conduction band minimum, we can calculate the effective mass.
+This is done by fitting a quadratic form to a set of points around the conduction band minimum.
+Run the following command:

+    $ band-edge -mass -alat=10.26 --bin -r=.0005,.001,.002,.003 -band=5 -q0=0.847,0,0 si

+The mass refers to effective mass calculation and alat is the lattice constant (this can be found in the lmf output or in the site file).
+The lattice constant is needed to convert from units of 2&pi/a to